 Our Wildlife

-As with all parts of Kent, Henden has a fantastic range of wildlife.
-We have done our best to encourage the growth and diversity of this wildlife with the management of our woods and the setting aside of areas that we call amenity land.
-We have 89 acres of woodland, 10 acres of shaws, 11 acres of “amenity land” and over three acres over two reservoirs.
-This total of 113 acres represents around 23% of our total land.
-Of the rest, we have 308 acres of fields available for arable, 62 acres for grazing and approximately 17 acres under buildings and gardens.
+As with all parts of Kent, Henden has an amazing range of wildlife.
+We have done our best to encourage the growth and diversity of the flora and fauna with the management of our woods and setting aside areas that we call amenity land.
+We have 96 acres of woodland, 9 acres of shaws, 13 acres of “amenity land” and three acres in two reservoirs.
+This total of 121 acres represents 24% of the total estate.
+Of the rest, we have 302 acres of fields available for arable, 59 acres for grazing and approximately 21 acres under buildings and gardens.

-Since we have owned the estate the population of bees, hornets, butterflies, dragonflies, bats and a whole range of flying creatures has increased significantly.
+Since we have owned the estate the population of bees, hornets (so far, not the Asian hornet, although we assume only for now), butterflies, dragonflies, mayflies, water beetles, frogs, bats and a whole range of flying creatures has increased significantly.
 On the bird front, we have all of the usual suspects when it comes to the common birds.
 Buzzards started appearing around the year 2000 and in 2018 the Red Kite was seen for the first time.
 Today, we see these birds often.
 We have the Hobby as well, which is a real pleasure given sightings being rare.
 We also have barn owls nesting in one of our barns and in boxes elsewhere on the Estate.
 These are magical birds to watch flying and at work.
+Deadly quiet.

 We have a good collection of mammals from small mice upwards.
 Again, their numbers have increased.
 We have foxes and badgers, too.
 In a few instances some of these mammals need a bit of management.
 For example, the number of deer has increased considerably.
 A small, but sensible cull programme of the deer allows us to supply first class venison to the Chapter One restaurant in Farnborough Common near Orpington.
 An association we are proud of.